php-llm/llm-chain/README.md

 chain, like `stream`, `output_structure`, or `response_format`.
 This behavior is a combination of features provided by the underlying model and platform, or additional features provided by processors registered to the chain.

-Options design for additional features provided by LLM Chain can be found in this documentation.
-For model and platform specific options, please refer to the respective documentation.
+Options designed for additional features provided by LLM Chain can be found in this documentation.
+For model- and platform-specific options, please refer to the respective documentation.

 ```php
 // Chain and MessageBag instantiation